National Cemetery Administration

 A temporary grave marker is used to mark the grave following the interment.
 A permanent grave marker will be furnished free of charge by the Government without application from the family.
 Every effort is made to have the grave marker delivered and set within 60 days from the day of interment.

 Immediately after each interment, the grave is filled and leveled.
 As soon as the headstone/marker is set, the site will be seeded.
 Until growing conditions are favorable and turf has been established, burial areas may be substandard in appearance.
 Because the soil continues to sink after a burial, a new grave requires repeated renovation.
 Matters which appear to need immediate corrective action should be brought to the attention of the Cemetery Administrator.

 The United States flag is flown over national cemeteries every day.
 The flag is flown at half staff on the morning of Memorial Day and during interment services.
 Graves are decorated with small United States flags the day before Memorial Day and are removed immediately after the holiday.
-Flags are not permitted on graves at any other time.

 For educational materials and additional information on this cemetery, please visit the Education section, located below.

 Fresh cut flowers may be placed on graves at any time.
 Metal temporary flower containers are permitted.